gruntwork-io/terraform-kubernetes-helm/modules/k8s-namespace/README.md

 - `namespace-access-all`: Admin level permissions in the namespace.
 Ability to read, write, and delete all resources in the namespace.
 - `namespace-access-read-only`: Read only permissions to all resources in the namespace.
+- `namespace-tiller-metadata-access`: Minimal permissions for Tiller to manage its metadata in this namespace (if this namespace is where Tiller is deployed).
+- `namespace-tiller-resource-access`: Minimal permissions for Tiller to manage resources in this namespace as Helm charts.

 ## How do you use this module?